 Learn more about antisemitism and the history of the Holocaust

 Enrich your lessons about the Night of Broken Glass and other antisemitic pogroms by using survivor testimony.
 On our website page Survivors’ Stories, select the following themes: Early Persecutions and Pogrom.
 Your class can also study a photograph taken after Kristallnacht.
-To learn more about the Holocaust and antisemitism, read the reference guide A Brief History of the Holocaust.
+To learn more about the Holocaust and antisemitism, read the A Brief History of the Holocaust reference guide.